niall-m/Udemy/microservices/notes.md

               - uses `function` instead of fat arrow
                 - with middleware function, we have access to the document being saved as `this`
                 - fat arrow function binds the context of `this` to the enveloping scope which we don't want
+  - associate two different documents/records together, 2 primary strategies
+    - option #1 - embedding
+      - eg embed the ticket data in the order
+      - querying is a bit challenging
+      - where do we put an unreserved ticket?
+    - option #2 - mongoose ref/population feature
+      - create a *collection* of each document
+        - each new doc can optionally have a reference to the other collection
 - Authentication Strategies: _are they logged in?_
   - user auth with microservices is an unsolved problem, there are many ways to do it, no one right way
   - Option **#1**